Lara (state): Sport

 Lara State is home to several soccer, baseball, and basketball teams among other sports.
-In football highlights the Deportivo Lara based in the Metropolitan Stadium one of the most modern sports facilities in this region of the country, in baseball you can mention the Cardinals of Lara based in the historic Antonio Herrera Gutierrez Stadium, while in Basketball the most important team is Guaros de Lara based in the Domo Bolivariano.
+In football highlights the Deportivo Lara based in the Metropolitan Stadium one of the most modern sports facilities in this region of the country.
+The baseball team, Cardenales de Lara, is based in the historic Antonio Herrera Gutierrez Stadium, while in Basketball the most important team is Guaros de Lara based in the Domo Bolivariano.